Solomon333/blackjack-game/README.md

 - created with javascript css and html

-- DOM manipulation - function and objects-----
+- DOM manipulation - function and objects